Ranveer6699/Papers/StarAI_Book/Chapter 1 and 2.md

 I understand how these apply to classification methods such as regression and SVMs, but I am not sure why it also applies to Bayesian Networks
 <br>
 Some clarification on HErbrand clauses would be appreciated

+I have clarified for the most part.
+More reading would also help